 - Member of the Birth Trauma Litigation Group of the AAJ

 - American Association for Justice

 - Past President of the Ontario Trial Lawyers Association (2007 – 2008)

 - Member of the No-Fault Working Group of the Canadian Bar Association

 - Chair of the Automobile Insurance Working Group of the Ontario Bar Association

 Richard has been very actively involved in continuing legal education.
 In the past he has been a seminar leader in civil litigation for the Bar Admission Course.
-He has delivered presentations for the National Judicial Institute, OTLA, the OBA, the Law Society, Insight, Canadian Institute and other organizations on topics including trial advocacy, auto insurance claims, physician and hospital liability, medical malpractice and medical-legal issues in obstetrics.
+He has delivered presentations for the National Judicial Institute, OTLA, the OBA, the Law Society, Insight, Canadian Institute and other organizations on topics including trial advocacy, medical malpractice litigation, standard of care and causation in obstetrics litigation, auto insurance claims, and physician and hospital liability.
 Richard was a guest instructor for a number of years at the Intensive Trial Advocacy Workshop at Osgoode Hall Law School.

 Papers presented to continuing legal education seminars include:

 - Making Effective Use of Health Care Experts